makrai/notes/wu2404-ReFT-repr-finetun.md

 * Any pretrained LM available on HuggingFace is supported through our library
 * finetuned models can be easily uploaded to HuggingFace.
-The following example shows steps to wrap a Llama-2 7B model with a single intervention on the residual stream output of the 19-th layer:
+The following example shows steps to wrap a Llama-2 7B model with a single intervention on the residual stream output of the 19-th layer

 # B Describing existing methods under the ReFT framework

-## General comments about expressivity of ReFT.
-Given that
+## General comments about expressivity of ReFT

-* previous works have unified PEFTs under a single framework [He+ 2022a], one
+* previous works have unified PEFTs under a single framework [He+ 2022a]
 * why not express ReFT as a PEFT method?
 The main reason is that
-* PEFT frameworks lack the notion of time or sequence (see the unified PEFT view provided in Table 1 on pg.
-5 of He+ 2022a).
-In PEFTs,
+* PEFT frameworks lack the notion of time or sequence (see the unified PEFT view provided in Table 1 on pg 5 of He+ 2022a)
-  * representation modifications are necessarily applied to every token in the sequence, even in recent variants such as AdaLoRA [Zhang+ 2023].
-A key
+  * representation modifications are necessarily applied to every token in the sequence, even in recent variants such as AdaLoRA [Zhang+ 2023]
-* ReFT  leverages representations over time and intervenes only on a small number of them while being effective.
-More
+* ReFT leverages representations over time and intervenes only on a small number of them while being effective
   * the notation of time is important for future versions of ReFT that intervene on representations schematically (eg intervene on the first token at some early layers and then intervene on the last token at some later